a4blip/A4BLiP/Resources/4_Intro.md

   * **Based on the recent critique of this book by a number of Black activists, we no longer recommend this book.
 We encourage people to consult the work of Black anti-racism educators.**
 * SAA’s free online course Cultural Diversity Competency by Helen Wong Smith [https://www.pathlms.com/saa/courses/4839](https://www.pathlms.com/saa/courses/4839)

+## A Note on Language

+Based on feedback from reviewers we have decided to capitalize the word Black when used in the context of identity and race.
+Our decision was based on thoughtful consideration of Black archivists’ feedback, current style guides, and approaches used by contemporary Black writers and journalists. <sup>[4](#myfootnote4)</sup> We have chosen not to use the term African American because the archival materials that these recommendations apply to may describe Black people outside the United States.
+We have decided not to capitalize the word white, in accordance with common practice and contemporary style guides and because the capitalization of white is a practice commonly used by white supremacists.
+However, our annotated bibliography entries refl ect the language conventions used by the authors of the articles themselves, which occasionally deviate from those used throughout the rest of this document.

 <a name="myfootnote1">[1]</a>: Society of American Archivists, “Introduction to Describing Archival Materials,” *Describing Archives: A
 Content Standard (DACS)*, 2nd Ed.
 SAA, approved 2013, last updated July 2019,